theandym/stormbringer/README.md

 heroku ps:scale stormbringer=1
 ```

 Each dyno will create `$WORKERS` processes.
-Each process will cURL the target endpoints `$LENGTH` times, then die.
+Each process will request the target endpoints `$LENGTH` times, then sleep.

 Tail the logs to monitor the progress: